Name: Grace Murray Hopper

 - USS Hopper (DDG-70) launched (1996), one of the few U.S. military vessels named in honor of a woman.

 - The first woman to return to active duty after the United States Navy was unable to develop a working payroll plan after 823 attempts.

-- Grace Hopper was recalled from retirement to help standardize the high-level Naval computer languages.
+- Again recalled from retirement to help standardize the high-level computer languages used by the Navy.

-- Because of her accomplishments and her naval rank, she is sometimes referred to as "Amazing Grace."
+- Because of her accomplishments, military rank, and unparalleled achievements, she is sometimes referred to as "Amazing Grace."